Naereen/web-sphinx/wakatime.en.rst

 ---------------
 Installation and use of WakaTime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-I am using `Sublime Text 3 <sublimetext.en.html>`_ almost exclusively, and from now 3 years.
+I was using `Sublime Text 3 <sublimetext.en.html>`_ almost exclusively for about 4 years.
 Without any surprise, the `WakaTime`_ team had written a plug-in for `Sublime Text 3`.

 `You can install it with two clicks <https://packagecontrol.io/packages/WakaTime>`_, and the plug-in will integrate nicely in `ST3 <sublimetext.en.html>`_ (discrete, minimal system workload, and it can even stores the data in order to send them later if your computer is temporarily disconnected from Internet).

+I am now using `Visual Studio Code <visualstudiocode.fr.html>`_, and of course it also has an extension for Wakatime `which can be installed quickly <https://marketplace.visualstudio.com/items?itemName=WakaTime.vscode-wakatime>`_ too.

 Overview of the statistics ?